rhaslund/labguides/vao-2.0/module-05/content.md

 ===

-# Lab 5.3: Prepare Veeam Backup & Replication: Create a replication jobs
+# Lab 5.3: Prepare Veeam Backup & Replication: Create replication jobs

-## Step 1: Create a replication job
+## Step 1: Create a replication job for DataLab testing

 1. [] Open the **Backup Infrastructure** view.
 2. [] Notice that the **vcenter.vmce.lab** server is already present because it was added in Veeam Availability Orchestrator.
 Navigate back to the **Home** view.